-As long as Q9 output of IC3 remains high (i.e., for 15 minutes), IC4 oscillates and the piezobuzzer beeps and the white LEDs flash with a frequency determined by the values of R13 and C3.
+As long as the Q9 output of IC3 remains high (i.e. for 15 minutes), IC4 oscillates and the piezobuzzer beeps and the white LEDs flash with a frequency determined by the values of R13 and C3.
 Thereafter IC4 stops oscillating and the piezobuzzer and the LEDs turn off for another 15 minutes.
 The cycle repeats every 15 minutes.
 This is sufficient to alert the napping driver.
 IC5 and C4 provide regulated 12V DC to the circuit.

-The circuit can be constructed on a perforated board and powered from the vehicle’s battery.
+The circuit can be constructed on a perforated board and powered by the vehicle’s battery.
 The assembled unit should be placed in front of the driver seat preferably on the dashboard.
 Keep LDR1 away from LEDs to allow it to hibernate at night.
 The power to the circuit should be tapped from the ignition switch so that the circuit functions only when the vehicle is on the road.